-So…what to follow these very popular guns with?
-Taurus chose to make a .22 pistol.
-Introduced at the SHOT show in January of 2019, this gun was designed to fulfill three main purposes…to be an inexpensive-yet-feature-laden plinker, to be a gun you could compete with and to be a training gun to use in place of your 9mm, .40, .45 ACP, etc. In terms of mission accomplishment, Taurus has achieved all these goals.
+A .22 LR pistol can be a very useful firearm, and the Taurus TX22 is one great pistol to own.
+Introduced at the SHOT show in January of 2019, this gun was designed to fulfill three main purposes: to be an inexpensive-yet-feature-laden plinker, to be a gun you could compete with and to be a training gun to use in place of your 9mm, .40, .45 ACP, etc. In terms of mission accomplishment, Taurus has achieved all these goals.

 The TX22 makes one very great plinker.
 It is not capable of Olympic-style accuracy, but it gets the job done.
 Like all .22s, it shoots some brands of ammo better than others.
 I tested it with a few different loads (see below) and discovered it liked CCI Stingers and Aguila High Velocity better than some other brands and types of .22 ammo.